laurentperrinet/laurentperrinet.github.io/content/author/jean-bernard-damasse/_index.md

 role = "Phd in Computational Neuroscience"

 # Short bio (displayed in user profile at end of posts)
-bio = "During my PhD, I focused on predictive coding in a bio-inspired neural network."
+bio = "During my PhD, I focused on Gaze orientation and reinforcemnet learning."

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.